CloudLabsAI-Azure/Azure-Well-Architected-Framework/03-Exercise-3-Performance-Efficiency.md

 ### **Task 4: Application Insights**

 Azure application insights is a part of  Azure monitor service.
-It is one of the powerful tools which can help to diagnose, monitor and analyze your application.
+It is one of the most powerful tools which can help to diagnose, monitor, and analyze your application.
 It can help in identifying anomalies and monitoring the performances of applications deployed anywhere irrespective of their technology.
-Azure application insights can monitor the application deployed on Azure as well as it can monitor the application which is deployed on on-premises.
+Azure application insights can monitor the application deployed on Azure as well as it can monitor the application which is deployed on-premises.

-For integrating the Azure Application Insights you need to install instrumentation package SDK (Standard development Kit) in your application.
-You can also integrate application insights just by enabling application insights agents if supported for your type of application.
+For integrating the Azure Application Insights you need to install the instrumentation package SDK (Standard Development Kit) in your application.
+You can also integrate application insights just by enabling application insights agents if support for your type of application.

 Application Insights monitors: